DataSystemsGroupUT/dataeng/FlumeJava.md

 ### Parallel Collections

-- **PCollection**\<T\> a (possibly huge) immutable bag of elements of type T. If it has a well-defined order is called a Sequence
+- **PCollection**\<T\> a (possibly huge) immutable bag of elements of type T.
+	- If it has a well-defined order is called a Sequence

 - **PTable**\<K, V\> represents a (possibly huge) immutable multi-map with keys of type K and values of type V.
 	- In Java, PTable<K,V> is a subclass of PCollection<Pair<K,V>>

 - **PObjects**\<T\> is a container for a single Java object of type T that  acts much like a future.
-Like PCollections, PObjects can be either deferred or materialized, allowing them to be computed as results of deferred operations in pipelines.
+	- Like PCollections, PObjects can be either deferred or materialized.

 ### Parallel Operations (Primitives)